expo/expo/docs/pages/accounts/account-types.md

 <ImageSpotlight alt="Example demonstrating the Step 3 of the conversion process." src="/static/images/accounts/converting-personal-account.jpg" style={{maxWidth: 720}} />

-After completing the conversion process, you can no longer log in as the old Personal Account's user.
-To continue using Expo services, you will log into [expo.dev](https://expo.dev/) with the user you selected or created to manage the Organization Account.
+After completing the conversion process, you will no longer be able to log in as the your old user.
+To continue using Expo services, log into [expo.dev](https://expo.dev/) with the user you selected or created during the conversion process.
 Then, select the organization from the top left dropdown to access the organization.

 ### Inviting members

-Since the Organization is a shared container with your team, you can invite other members to it.
+Other Expo users can be invited to join your Organization.
 To invite a new member:

 - From the Organization's dashboard, select Organization settings from the sidebar.
 This will open all the settings available for the organization.
 - In Account settings, select Members from the sidebar.
 - Under Members, click the button "Invite Member".
 This will open a form to invite a member to the organization.
-- In the form, enter the email of the member you want to invite and select their role.
+- In the form, enter the email of the user you want to invite and select the role they should have upon joining the organization.
 For more information, see [role privileges](/accounts/working-together/#managing-access).

 <ImageSpotlight alt="Example demonstrating multiple members in an organization." src="/static/images/accounts/members.jpg" style={{maxWidth: 720}} />

 When inviting a new member, keep in mind:

-- Only a member with an Admin or an Owner role can invite others.
+- Only members with an Admin or an Owner role can invite others.
-- Member with an Owner role can give members/invitees any role.
+- Members with an Owner role can grant members and invitees any role.
-- Member with an Admin role can only give members/invitees up to and including Admin role.
+- Members with an Admin role can only give members and invitees up to and including Admin role (every role but Owner).

 ### Renaming an Account

 Accounts can be renamed a limited number of times.
 Only Owners can rename accounts.
-Visit [the account settings](https://expo.dev/accounts/[account]/settings) and follow the steps under [Rename Account](https://expo.dev/settings#rename-account).
+To rename an account, visit [the account settings](https://expo.dev/accounts/[account]/settings) and follow the steps under [Rename Account](https://expo.dev/accounts/[account]/settings#rename-account).

 <ImageSpotlight alt="Rename Account settings panel." src="/static/images/accounts/rename-account.jpg" style={{maxWidth: 720}} />